lloyd/myfavoritebeer.org/README.md

 If you'd like to deploy this service to heroku yourself, all you'd have to do is:

   1. set up a heroku account (and run through their tutorial)
+  2. create a heroku instance running nodejs 0.6: `heroku create --stack cedar --buildpack http://github.com/hakobera/heroku-buildpack-nodejs.git <appname>`
   2. add a free mongolab instance (for persistence): `heroku addons:add mongolab:starter`
   3. set your app to bind to all available ips: `heroku config:add IP_ADDRESS=0.0.0.0`
   4. set a random string to encrypt cookies: `heroku config:add SEKRET=<long random string>`
-  5. push the code up to heroku!
+  5. push the code up to heroku: `git push heroku master`

 **NOTE:**  While the sample is targeted at heroku, with minimal code modifications it should run under the hosting environment of your preference.